 Sprout Stack, based in Brookvale on Sydney’s Northern Beaches, grows its produce year-round in recycled shipping containers.
-Each container is fitted with hydroponics, LED lights and a super-smart computer control system, and a single container equates to a whole hectare of traditional farmland.
-The business currently produces 300kg of fresh produce per week – this equates to 2.5 hectares of traditional farming land (a touch bigger than the Sydney Cricket Ground) – all from a humble 1200sqm warehouse.
+Each container is fitted with hydroponics, LED lights and a super-smart computer control system.
+A single container equates to a whole hectare of traditional farmland.
+The business currently produces 300kg of fresh produce per week.
+This equates to 2.5 hectares of traditional farming land (a touch bigger than the Sydney Cricket Ground).
+And all from a humble 1200sqm warehouse.

-The controlled environment within each shipping container mimics a perfect summer’s day and as a result, plants are ready to harvest 40% faster than traditional growing speeds.
-Vertical farming also uses only a fraction of the water (about 2 to 5%) that traditional farming does, and because the leafy greens grow in a controlled environment, there’s no need for any pesticides, herbicides or fungicides.
+The controlled environment within each shipping container mimics a perfect summer’s day and as a result, plants are ready to harvest 40 percent faster than traditional growing speeds.
+Vertical farming also uses only a fraction of the water (about 2 to 5 percent) that traditional farming does.
+And because the leafy greens grow in a controlled environment, there’s no need for any pesticides, herbicides or fungicides.

-In case you thought Sprout Stack couldn’t get any more saintly, the business also upcycles its waste products – coconut husk, which is used to grow the plants in – either to grow mushrooms or to provide feed for local chicken farmers.
-All water used is also captured, sterilised and reused.
-By combining the latest technology and environmental smarts with agriculture, Sprout Stack has found an ingenious way to help provide us with a more secure, sustainable and less wasteful food supply.
+In case you thought Sprout Stack couldn’t get any more saintly, the business also upcycles its waste products.
+Coconut husk, which is used to grow the plants, is re-used to grow mushrooms or provide feed for local chicken farmers.
+Water is also captured, sterilised and reused.
+By combining the latest tech and environmental smarts with agriculture, Sprout Stack has found an ingenious way to offer a secure, sustainable, less wasteful food supply.

 For more on Sprout Stack, head to the website.
 Sprout Stack salads are sold at Harris Farms Sydney-wide and local independent grocers.